philsinatra/IDM-T380/instructor_materials/03-git.md

 ^ Staging a file causes two thing to happen.
 First, _(click)_ Git saves a snapshot of that file to its database, so that it can be referred to in your next commit.
 Git also starts a _(click)_ local draft of your next commit, with references to all of the files and directories contained within, including references to files that have not changed, from the previous commit.

-^ _(click)_ The staging area is not synced or shared with anyone else, it loves only on your computer.
+^ _(click)_ The staging area is not synced or shared with anyone else, it lives only on your computer.

 ---